-Smoothwater Outfitters & Ecolodge has been in the wilderness business since 1985—it’s the Temagami region’s longest continually operating canoe outfitter.
+Smoothwater Outfitters & Ecolodge will elebrate 35 years in the wilderness business since 1985—it’s the Temagami region’s longest continually operating canoe outfitter.
 Located on James Lake just off Highway 11, it’s situated amidst some of the best fishing, camping, hiking, and canoeing Ontario has to offer.

 “It is a beautiful, remote, highlands region filled with lakes and rivers and Ontario’s two highest points of land,” says Johanna Kilbridge, co-manager of the lodge with partner Francis Boyes.
 Which is why the area a must-visit destination for travellers from all over the world.
 And Smoothwater Lodge is ready for them—with its light-filled, cozy guest rooms, locally-sourced cuisine, and even a reference library, it’s the perfect launch pad for a paddling adventure up north.